The number of real zeros of elliptic polynomials: Introduction and main results

 Then, as $n\to \infty$,

-\end{theorem} The same result with the assumption on $\varphi(s)$ being removed was obtained in a recent work of Flasche and Kabluchko \cite{FK}.
-In \cite{TV}*{Theorem 5.6}, Tao and Vu showed that the same result holds when the random variables $\omega_j$ are only required to be independent with mean zero, variance one, and finite $(2+\varepsilon)$-moments.
-A more quantitative version of \eqref{1.20} was recently given by Nguyen and Vu \cite{NV}*{Corollary 6.4}:
+\end{theorem} The same result, without the assumption on $\varphi(s)$, was established in a recent work by Flasche and Kabluchko \cite{FK}.
+In \cite{TV}*{Theorem 5.6}, Tao and Vu demonstrated the universality of this result, extending it to scenarios where the random variable $\omega$ has zero mean, unit variance, and finite $(2+\varepsilon)$-moments.
+A more refined quantitative version of \eqref{e1.20} was recently provided by Nguyen and Vu \cite{NV}*{Corollary 6.4}: